-- Focus on coordinating colors, NOT matching colors.
-If you both wore the same exact color at your engagement session, how boring would those images be?
-For example, if you wear a blush dress, soft blue chunky necklace, and nude heels, then they could wear a navy coat with khaki or gray pants, paired with brown leather shoes and maybe even a blush pocket square.
+- Focus on coordinating colors, not matching colors.
+If you both wore the same exact color tone to your engagement session, how boring would those images be?
+For example, if you wear a blush dress, soft blue chunky necklace, and nude heels, then your partner might wear a navy coat with khaki or gray pants, paired with brown leather shoes and maybe even a blush pocket square.
 You each tie in the main color that the other is wearing (blush for you, navy for them), and create a well-coordinated look that isn’t too matchy-matchy.

 - I generally recommend selecting lighter tones and more muted shades.
 By avoiding ultra-bright, bold colors (think, like hot pink or cherry red types of tones), viewers wont’ be distracted by your clothing choice and the attention will stay on your faces.

-- The above being said . . . it’s a rule that can be broken when done well!
-Sometimes, a pop of color can be a fun touch to your color palette!
+- The above being said . . . the above is a rule that can be broken when done well.
+Sometimes, a pop of color can be the perfect touch for your engagement session color palette!
 Bethany’s yellow sweater (below) completed her and Patrick’s look.
-The key was having one big pop of color — and the tone was subtle enough that it complimented the overall look.
+The key was having one big pop of color — and the tone was subtle enough that it complemented the overall look.
 Like all good things in life, it’s all about balance!

 Flatter Your Features When Selected Your Outfits